 However Art 12 of the Amendment of the Law of Serbia on Transfer stipulates that Art 8a of the Amendment shall be equally applied in the entire territory of the Republic of Serbia (which then included Kosovo).
 This means according to Kosovo Law Art 8a was not applicable in Kosovo and according to Serbian Law it was applicable.
-The Serbian constitution of 1974 although requiring that provincial law must not deviate from the law of the Republic of Kosovo (Art 228 of the Constitution 1974) does not resolve the conflict by just stating that the Law of the Republic of Kosovo prevails but requests that the provincial Law is applied till the Constitutional Court of the republic of Serbia has decided on the conflict (Art 229 of the
+The Serbian constitution of 1974 although requiring that provincial law must not deviate from the law of the Republic of Kosovo (Art 228 of the Constitution 1974) does not resolve the conflict by just stating that the Law of the Republic of Kosovo prevails but requests that the provincial Law is applied till the Constitutional Court of the republic of Serbia has decided on the conflict (Art 229 of the Constitution 1974).

-Constitution 1974).
 As such decision has not been issued Art 8a of the Serbian Amendment of 23.7.1987 does not apply in Kosovo.

-The contract of 25.03.1964 by which the Claimant lost his ownership remains valid.
+The contract of 20.12.1963 by which the Claimant's predecessor lost his ownership remains valid.
 Therefore the claim under the presently applying law had to be dismissed as ungrounded.

-But even assumed Art 8a of the Amendment of 23.7.1987 of the Law of Serbia on Transfer would apply in Kosovo the invalidity of the contract of 25.03.1964 could today not anymore be invoked.
+But even assumed Art 8a of the Amendment of 23.7.1987 of the Law of Serbia on Transfer would apply in Kosovo the invalidity of the contract of 20.12.1963 could today not anymore be invoked.
 It would be forfeited.
 The claim pleading for invalidity has been submitted to the court 45 years after the contract and 22 years after the Serbian Amendment has been passed.
 There may have been years in which the original threat which caused the Plaintiff to accept the contract continued to exist, preventing the Claimant from claiming invalidity.
-However, the claimant did not till 2009 have to fear to lose his work or to be excluded from his party when he challenges the contract of 1964.
+However, the claimant did not till 2009 have to fear to lose his work when he challenges the contract of 1963.
 The legal community, above all the present possessor of the immovable, could trust that a right not executed for so many years will remain unexecuted.
 This trust deserves protection and the protection takes place by assuming forfeiture.

 This does not mean that the plaintiff must remain without any satisfaction.
-It is up to the legislator to follow Martti Ahtisaari's Comprehensive Proposal for Kosovo Status Settlement - according to Article 143 of the Constitution of Kosovo directly applicable and even superseding the Constitution itself which explicitly requests that Kosovo addresses the property restitution (Article 6 of Annex VII of the Comprehensive Proposal).
+It is up to the legislator to address the property restitution.
 Before a Kosovo law regulating the issues of property restitution is passed the court cannot give legal relief to the claimant.